Raymond Lalonde

 Raymond Lalonde (October 22, 1940 – December 30, 2022) was an American politician who was a Republican member of the Louisiana House of Representatives from Carencro in Lafayette Parish.
 He resided in the town of Sunset in St. Landry Parish.
 He served in the Louisiana House from 1980 to 1996.

-In 2000, Lalonde then ran for Lafayette City-Parish Council.

-After that defeat, he switched affiliation to the Republican Party.
-He was defeated again in the November 17, 2007, general election for his legislative seat by the Democrat Bobby G. Badon, a small businessman and a former member of the Carencro City Council.
-Badon polled 3,914 (52 percent) to Lalonde's 3,662 (48 percent) in a low-turnout general election.
-Badon said that crossover Republican voters helped to secure his Democratic victory and that he is committed to ending corrupt practices in Louisiana state government: "I have not sold my vote to any special interest group.
-When I get to Baton Rouge, I don't owe anyone any favors," he told the Lafayette Daily Advertiser.
-Incumbent Clara Baudoin was term-limited and hence ineligible to seek a fourth term.
-In the October 20 jungle primary Lalonde had led Badon, 4,352 (30 percent) to 4,028 (27 percent).
-Two other primary candidates, both Democrats, held a combined and critical 43 percent of the vote.

 Early years and education

 Lalonde was born and reared on a farm in a rural area near Arnaudville.
 Following his graduation from Leonville High School, Lalonde served four years in the United States Air Force as a technician on the B-52s and KC-135s.
 Lalonde received a bachelor of science degree from the University of Texas at Arlington with a degree in mathematics, minor in physics, and a second equivalent degree in foreign language.
 He also held a master of science in industrial technology from Louisiana State University in Baton Rouge.

 Lalonde worked for Boeing Airplane Company and Texas Instruments for a total of eight years.
 He then returned to Louisiana in 1971 and spent three years teaching mathematics, physics and chemistry at Sunset High School in Sunset, Louisiana, before he transferred to T. H. Harris Technical College, where he taught Industrial Electronics and then advanced to Director in 1991, having served in that role until his retirement in 2003.
 T. H. Harris was a Louisiana superintendent of education prior to 1940.